MoriyaShiine/enchancement/README.md

   * Maces have slightly faster attack speed.
   * Maces deal less damage per block fallen using a logarithmic function.
   * Golden tools have the mining speed of Diamond tools, Diamond tools have the mining speed of Netherite tools, and Netherite tools have the mining speed of Golden tools.
+  * Hoes have slower attack speed but more attack damage and attack reach.
   * Fishing Bobbers are thrown more accurately.
+  * Fishing Bobbers pull the root vehicle of the hooked entity.
 * Rebalance Projectiles
   * Projectiles ignore invulnerability frames and deal less damage per hit that would have been blocked.
   * Projectiles negate velocity on hit.
-  * Projectiles shot by players take target velocity into account to artificially increase their hitbox, making them easier to hit when moving fast.
+  * Projectiles take target velocity into account to artificially increase their hitbox, making fast moving entities easier to hit.
-  * Projectiles are shot with higher velocity.
+  * Projectiles shot by players have higher velocity (damage is scaled properly to be normal).
 * Rebalance Status Effects
   * Instant Health, Instant Damage, Strength, and Weakness are less potent.
   * Wither Skulls apply Wither for less time.